Norozahmed/User-authentication-system/README.md

 - **CSS**: Adds styling to the web pages.
 - **JavaScript**: Implements frontend functionality and form validation.
 - **Python**: Handles backend logic and server-side processing.

+## Database

+The project includes a database component to store user information securely.
+The database schema and related files are located in the `Database` directory.
+Ensure to set up the database as per the instructions provided in the `Database` directory before running the application.

 ## Installation